MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/set-up-entity-workstream.md

 5. Select **Save** to save the workstream.

-## When you upgrade from earlier versions
+> [!Note]
+> When you enable an entity for routing, the Omnichannel Administrator app creates a default workstream for each entity.
+If you are create a new workstream or update the default workstream according to your business scenario, you need to update these workstream in **Entity Records distribution Flow**.

+## Upgrade path for preview users

-If you are already using the Entity Records feature and after you upgrade to the Omnichannel for Customer Service October 2019 update, then the **Entity** field in the **Work Stream** page will be empty.
+If you are already using the Entity Records feature and after upgrade from preview release to the latest version, the **Entity** field in the **Work Stream** page will be empty.

 First, you need to create a new Entity Record and remove the automatically created default work stream in the Entity Record.
 Go to the already existing workstream and update the **Entity** field.